aws/aws-lakeformation-best-practices/content/adopting-lake-formation/transition-guide/single-account-transition-plan-1-per-resource.md

 # Transition Plan #1 — Per Resource Transition

 In this approach, you migrate **table by table** (or location by location).
 For each resource, all consumers are migrated at once.
-This is a clean "all or nothing" approach per resource.
+This is a clean "all or nothing" approach **per resource**.

 ## Flow Diagram